About the Commission

 - Flood damage reduction through flood hazard mitigation projects, and implementing Best Management Practices, watershed management plans and effective floodplain and stormwater management regulations.

 - Natural resource protection and restoration by utilizing a mix of funding sources and partnerships to restore and enhance the natural drainage system.

 The Commission consists of 12 members, six municipal mayors/presidents and six Lake County Board members.
-The municipal members are elected by their peers through the Lake County Municipal League.
+The municipal members are elected by their peers through the Lake County Clerk's Office.
 The County Board members are appointed by the County Board Chairman.
 Each commissioner represents a district of which there are six with a mayor/president and county board member from each district.
 For specific community and county board district representation, see Board of Commissioners.

 The Commission is responsible for establishing policy, adopting the annual budget, and implementing the Lake County Comprehensive Stormwater Management Plan.
 There are three advisory committees to the Commission: Technical Advisory Committee, Municipal Advisory Committee, and the Watershed Management Boards.
 TAC members are appointed by the SMC chairman; both the TAC and MAC chair and vice chair are appointed by the SMC chairman.